 This project is being funded through a grant from the Union of BC Municipalities, and the development of the IOCP means the Village will be eligible for additional funding through the Federation of Canadian Municipalities ‘Green Municipal Fund’ grant program.

-The project will take place over the course of a year, between summer 2016 and 2017.
+The project will take place over the course of a year, between summer 2016 and fall 2017.